RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

 Link: [**Software Sustainability Institute** article on testing](https://software.ac.uk/resources/guides/testing-your-software)

-##### Version Control & Open Source
+##### Version Control
 If you write code, then there are so many reasons to learn version control and to make your work open source.
-Having only recently learned to use Git and GitHub for version control myself, it has been a total game-changer in the way that I write code, allowing me to write more collaboratively and accountably.
-Version control allows you to safely add functionality to your code, whilst protecting the main development branch.
+Having only recently learned to use [git](https://git-scm.com/) and [GitHub](https://github.com/) for version control myself, it has been a total game-changer in the way that I write code, allowing me to write more collaboratively and accountably.
+Version control allows you to safely add functionality to your code, whilst protecting the main development branch. **Note**: `git` can and *should* be used locally for version control, not just for sharing code to GitHub or for collaboration.
+When developing code just for yoruself on your local machine, you can use branching as a mechanism for developing new features.

+##### Open Source Development
-Ultimately, when you release your code, being open source (maybe using a platform like GitLab or GitHub) will allow people to use your code more easily and help to solve problems, extending the reach of your coding project and facilitating future collaboration.
+Ultimately, when you release your code, being open source (maybe using a platform like [GitLab](https://gitlab.com/) or [GitHub](https://github.com/)) will allow people to use your code more easily and help to solve problems, extending the reach of your coding project and facilitating future collaboration.

 Link: [**The Turing Way** page on version control](https://the-turing-way.netlify.com/version_control/version_control.html)